Social Insurance Number (SIN) In Canada: Update in 2025

 • Status in Canada, like becoming a permanent resident

+To update your SIN record, submit an application form and supporting documents to reflect the change.
 After reviewing your application, Service Canada will issue an updated SIN confirmation letter.
 Your SIN number stays the same.

 Failure to update your SIN after a legal name change could lead to issues later when filing taxes, verifying employment, or accessing services.